Join for FREE

 These long-legged ducks do most of their feeding on land, eating green grass, seeds, and acorns.

-12-15 buff-white eggs in a shallow cup of grass or a well-woven basket of reeds in a marsh.
+The 12-15 buff-white eggs are laid in a shallow cup of grass or a well-woven basket of reeds in a marsh.
 Sometimes several females lay in the same nest.

 External Links